top of page

 She has produced and directed over 16 films across the UK, Italy, and Japan, spanning narrative, documentary, and commercial formats.
 Her first film, Ruth & Safiya, won Best Short at Cardiff International Film Festival and was selected for the BAFTA-qualifying Leeds International Film Festival.
 She has worked with Oscar-winning writer Simon Beaufoy and trained with John Landis at the International Filmmaking Academy in Bologna.

-A 2022 Virgin Money Foundation Young Change Maker Fellow, Louisa is a TEDx speaker and passionate advocate for accessible filmmaking.
+Louisa is a TEDx speaker and passionate advocate for accessible filmmaking.
 She is part of the Queer and Disabled community and runs inclusive sets with diversity at their core.

 She has taken part in Screen Yorkshire’s FLEX Director scheme, the Bradford 2025 x Screen Yorkshire Forge Script Lab, and is currently on the Bradford 2025 Producer Exchange.
 Recent projects include directing the BFI short Habituation and producing Surprise, Baby!
 (2024) with Rope Ladder Fiction (Waterloo Road).